Obviously microgreens placed under a light source grow more vigorous than without light.

 What is Better for Microgreens, LED Shop Lights or Grow Lights?

-Microgreens that require longer growing time, such as the Bull's Blood Beets (16-days), it appears that the LED shop lights are better.
+Microgreens that require longer growing time, such as the Bull’s Blood Beets (16 days), appear that the LED shop lights are better.
 At least for microgreens that have reddish tint leaves.

-However, I'm not giving up on the Amconsure LED grow light just yet.
+However, I’m not giving up on the Amconsure LED grow light.
 Here are the reasons.

-- The microgreens grown in this experiment both have red tinted leaves.
-I'm not sure that they reflect some of the red light that is more prevalent in the grow lights.
+- The microgreens grown in this experiment both have red-tinted leaves.
+I’m not sure they reflect some of the red light that is more prevalent in the grow lights.

 - The Amconsure LED grow light has a handy clamp making it much easier to mount.
-The LED shop lights are better mounted under a storage rack shelve or a place where aesthetics don't matter.
-The grow light could be used in a kitchen, dining, or living room and look okay.
+The LED shop lights are better mounted under a storage rack shelve or where aesthetics don’t matter.
+The grow light could look okay in a kitchen, dining, or living room.
 This light could be more practical for home microgreen growers.

 Home Microgreens Store